MoonFalcon/swim-stack/readme.md

 ## DRAFT

-This repository hosts terraform files to spin up a new cluster and provide neccesary infrastructure for the devops-practical application.
+This repository hosts terraform files to spin up a new cluster and provide necessary infrastructure for the devops-practical application.

 This repo also contains a devops-practical helm chart.